apache/cordova-coho/docs/platforms-release-process.md

     I vote +1:
     * Ran coho audit-license-headers over the relevant repos
     * Used `license-checker` to ensure all dependencies have Apache-compatible licenses
-    * Ensured continuous build was green when repos were tagged
+    * Ensured continuous build was green when repo was tagged

 ## Email the result of the vote